Norfolk Catholic powers past Oakland-Craig in upset win

 “It hasn’t been a strength of ours this year,” he said.
 “We had a chance to win in overtime and we didn’t get it done.”

-Gatewood got it started with an 11-yard run, but Norfolk Catholic kept them from getting another first down.
-The red and white would take over at their own 35, but wasn’t able to score before regulation came to a close.
+Gatewood got it started with an 11-yard run, but Norfolk Catholic kept Oakland-Craig from getting another first down.
+The red and white would take over at its own 35, but wasn’t able to score before regulation came to a close.

 It was less than a month ago that Norfolk Catholic lost its season opener 39-17 against Boone Central.
-Since then, they’ve rattled off three straight wins, including one against Ord, the defending champions in Class C2, last week.
+Since then, the Knights have rattled off three straight wins, including one against Ord, the defending champions in Class C2, last week.

 “We knew that they haven’t had a close football game all year.
 We’ve been in a dog fight about every week out,” Bellar said.
 “I don’t know if that was an advantage or not, but we were both very even and it bounced our way in the end.”

-As for Oakland-Craig coach Joe Anderson, he feels the game made his team better and wants to see them use this as a springboard to improve.
+As for Oakland-Craig coach Joe Anderson, he believes the game made his team better and wants to see them use this as a springboard to improve.

 “We don’t lose any of our goals in September,” he said.
 “It’s what we do between now and the end of the season.
 Do we hang our heads or do we go back to work and get a lot better?
 I know our kids will respond the right way.”

 Norfolk Catholic returns to action on Friday, Sept.
-24 when they travel to face Ponca at 7 p.m.
-Oakland-Craig will hit the road to face David City Aquinas on Thursday, Sept.
-24 at 7 p.m.
+24, when it travels to face Ponca at 7 p.m.
+Oakland-Craig will hit the road to face David City Aquinas on Thursday, Sept., 24 at 7 p.m.

 Oakland-Craig 0 8 0 6 0 — 14